-I hope my story resonates with some of you guys and will spark some will to change and move forward whatever it is holding you back from giving your origin country a big place in your heart.
+I hope my story resonates with some of you guys and will spark in you the will to tackle whatever is holding you back from giving your origin country a big place in your heart.

 Let’s start at the beginning.

 So let me share with you why I felt disconnected and how my mindset shifted.